 After Cori began eating homemade, human-grade food, her fur became softer, a lump on her back disappeared, and her spirits remained high into her elderly years.
 I truly believe that giving her clean, whole foods — and constant love of course — made all the difference in her long life.

 Autumn Came Next

 Autumn was born in 2016 and has always had my homemade food.

 My next addition to the family, Autumn (seen lounging here) is on the same track.
 She has never had a kibble based diet.

 Me and my girls Autumn, left, and Wynnie, zooming at camera.

-If you would like to learn more about incorporating healthier foods into your dog’s diet, contact me for a personal Q&A session.
+If you would like to learn more about incorporating healthier foods into your dog’s diet, explore my Services page to choose what works for you.
 We will work together to create a plan that works for your dog’s needs and your lifestyle.